Attach2Cloud

 Question #2

-It is infinitely more productive for a group of users working on a set of files to store a single copy of these files in OneDrive rather than sending and returning these files by email to each other after each modification.
+It is infinitely more productive for a group of MS Outlook users working on a set of attached files to store a single copy of these files in OneDrive, SharePoint Online or Teams, rather than emailing back and forth updated copies of these attached files to each other after each modification.

-OneDrive is needed to support Office 365 advanced collaboration features like co-edition in Word Excel and PowerPoint, advanced file sharing features, selective file synchronization, integrated version management, etc.
+Sharing files in OneDrive, SharePoint Online or Teams is the prerequisite to benefit of MS 365 advanced collaboration features like co-edition in Word, Excel, and PowerPoint, advanced file sharing features, selective file synchronization, integrated version management, and automatic backup.

 Question #3